Mastocodeur/Mastocodeur/README.md

 - 🔍 [**SQL Fast Learner**](https://github.com/Mastocodeur/sql-fast-learner)
   A complete SQL learning course with theory and hands-on practice notebooks using **Jupyter Book**.
-  Topics include SELECT, JOIN, GROUP BY, subqueries, window functions, and more.
-Ideal for beginners and refreshing skills.
+  Topics include SELECT, JOIN, GROUP BY, subqueries, window functions and more.
+Ideal for beginners, refresher courses or further training.
+___

+### Current projects 🚧

+🤖 NeaflFun Password
+An intelligent automation project in which an LLM is connected via Selenium to a dynamic password creation site.
+The aim: to generate a password that adapts in real time to the security rules that gradually appear on the screen.

+🧠 Analysis X: Trump and Squeezie on Twitter
+A project to analyse feelings and compare speeches based on scraping tweets.
+In it I explore the contrasts between political (Donald Trump) and entertainment (Squeezie) communication, applying NLP, text cleaning and visualisation techniques.

+🎓 Preparing for Scikit-learn advanced certification Exploration and advanced learning of the Scikit-learn library.
+This project involves an in-depth review of advanced concepts (model selection, pipelines, tuning, etc.) to aim for sklearn's most demanding supervised machine learning certification.

 ___

 ### Languages & Tech Stack ⚙️